sirkaushalkumar/node/README.md

 ```
 - We can replace whole of this into this - `onChange = {(event) => console.log(event.target.value)}`.
 - Sometime `event` is replaced with `e`.

+- There are two types of form elements viz.,
+    - controlled
+    - uncontrolled

+- As react developer, we should always use controlled form elements.
+-

+We deleted the initial function and then we initialize a state object.
+It has a single property that we can refer as term and this can be defaulted to a empty string.
+The n onChange is replaces as: `onChange = {(e) => this.setState({e.target.value})}`.
+We will also use one more prop value initializinhg as `value ={this.state.term}`

+- Flow of the process:
+    - User types in input
+    - Callback gets invoked
+    - We call setState with the new value
+    - Component rerenders
+    - Input is told what its value is (coming from state)

+- we assign the value of the input to value prop.
+It essentially overwrites whatever text is already inside of input.

+- nThe enetire setup that we did is called controlled element.
+It sis because when we say `value = {this.state.term}` we basically shove the state term into input.

+- In uncontrolled element, say if we have find the value of an element at any time, we ened to reach into the DOM amd pull out the value.
+The key part to understand was that the value was inside our html but not in our react code.

+- We strive to centralize all the information that we have inside our react component.
+- The good thing about this approach is that it makes doing ceratin steps pretty easy and pretty starightforward.
+- For example, we can have specific text in an input, everytime our component renders.
+- We can also create manipulation for every text that user eneters.
+Like we want to chnage everything to lowercase everytime, when user inputs the content.
+The syntax shall be `onChange={(e) => this.setState({ term: e.target.value.toLowerCase()})}`
+- Controlled verse is not only useful in text inputs, but in radio inputs, checkboxes as we.
+- Next step is to make sure that once user presses enter key, it should trigger search.
+- By default, on hit of enter key, browser attempts to submit the form to some back end server.